sitrox/schemacop/README.md

 * Schemacop does not yet allow cyclic structures with infinite depth.

-* Schemacop aborts when it encounters an error.
-It is not able to collect a full list of multiple errors.

 * Schemacop is not made for validating complex causalities (i.e. field `a` needs to be given only if field `b` is present).